William

 He died in 1836 and was buried, at his request, next to Mary Wollstonecraft.

-For a fuller discussion visit: William Godwin and informal education.
+For a fuller discussion visit: William Godwin on education.